Nethereum/.github/profile/README.md

 Nethereum is the Ethereum .Net integration platform, the aim is to provide solutions to develop any type of dapp (web, mobile, desktop), backend integration or gaming and VR using platforms like Unity3d.

+## Nethereum core
+Source and more Info: https://github.com/Nethereum/Nethereum The main library of Nethereum.

 ## Nethereum Playground.
 Try Nethereum now in your browser.
 The Nethereum playground http://playground.nethereum.com provides a simple IDE with many examples and first point of documentation on common tasks using Nethereum.
+Some of the examples included:
+Chain interation, Ether transfer, Transaction Signing, 1559 Fees, Interaction with Smart contracts and events, Smart contracts structs, Log and Blockchain Processing, Gnosis Safe, ENS, ERC20 and ERC721 presets, Hd Wallets, L2 Optimism, EIP712 Sign and recover a typed message, Abi Encoding, Key Store, Quorum, and many more...

 [![Nethereum Playground](playground.png)](http://playground.nethereum.com)